 Discovering the diverse fauna

-A land, as rich in vegetation as Bihar, is bound to have a vast array of fauna as well.
+A land, as rich in vegetation is bound to have a vast array of fauna in Bihar as well.
 You will be amazed at the variety of animal life that is available on land as well as in water.
 The mighty river Ganga and agile Brahmaputra house a special breed of smaller dolphins, which are called “susu” by the natives.
 The overall length of these water animals can range between 2.3 and 2.6 meters.
 Animal experts say that the body color of these dolphins is either lead-grey or black.

 If you are lucky, you can spot one of the wild tigers, roaming like a king in the dense forests.
 There are five national parks in the state, which are a secure abode for the carnivores as well as the herbivores.
 The Valmiki National Park is famous for its tiger sightings.
 Rajgir Wildlife Sanctuary offers refuge to wild buffalo, rhinoceros, wild dogs and flying foxes, leopards and hyenas.